What if we told you that your company’s email deliverability doesn’t depend on you being an all-knowing email expert?

 3. SMTP relay services give you expert technical support #

 Who doesn’t want to work with the best of the best?
-SMTP relay service providers specialize in delivering, monitoring, and improving their email sending practices.
+SMTP mail relay service providers specialize in delivering, monitoring, and improving their email sending practices.
 You get access to a top-notch email infrastructure as well as an experienced, on-hand support team that can help you with tricky email issues or deliverability challenges.

 It’s a different story when you manage your own SMTP services: you’ll need to know how to troubleshoot problems, whether your server goes down one night or legitimate emails are suddenly bouncing.